 For inherited types, ReSharper provides two related code generation features:

-Normally, you would not need the Implement missing members command because ReSharper highlights types with non-implemented base members as error and lets you generate the missing members with a quick-fix:
+Normally, you would not need the Implement missing members command because ReSharper highlights types with non-implemented base members as error and lets you generate the missing members with a quick-fix (Alt+Enter):

 To implement and/or override members

-- In the Generate pop-up menu, select Missing Members / Overriding Members.
+In the Generate popup, select Missing Members / Overriding Members.

 You can also click Options to review or modify common code generation preferences on the page of ReSharper options.

 This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by Language section.